Treadmilling: Microfilaments

 The two ends of an actin filament differ in their dynamics of subunit addition and removal.
 They are thus referred to as the plus end (with faster dynamics, also called barbed end) and the minus end (with slower dynamics, also called pointed end).
 This difference results from the fact that subunit addition at the minus end requires a conformational change of the subunits.
 Note that each subunit is structurally polar and has to attach to the filament in a particular orientation.
 As a consequence, the actin filaments are also structurally polar.

 Elongating the actin filament occurs when free-actin (G-actin) bound to ATP associates with the filament.
 Under physiological conditions, it is easier for G-actin to associate at the positive end of the filament, and harder at the negative end.
 However, it is possible to elongate the filament at either end.
 Association of G-actin into F-actin is regulated by the critical concentration outlined below.
 Actin polymerization can further be regulated by profilin and cofilin.
 Cofilin functions by binding to ADP-actin on the negative end of the filament, destabilizing it, and inducing depolymerization.
 Profilin induces ATP binding to G-actin so that it can be incorporated onto the positive end of the filament.

 Microtubules

 Two main theories exist on microtubule movement within the cell: dynamic instability and treadmilling.
 Dynamic instability occurs when the microtubule assembles and disassembles at one end only, while treadmilling occurs when one end polymerizes while the other end disassembles.

 Critical concentration

 The critical concentration is the concentration of either G-actin (actin) or the alpha,beta- tubulin complex (microtubules) at which the end will remain in an equilibrium state with no net growth or shrinkage.
 What determines whether the ends grow or shrink is entirely dependent on the cytosolic concentration of available monomer subunits in the surrounding area.
-Critical concentration differs from the positive (CC+) and the negative end (CC−), and under normal physiological conditions, the critical concentration is lower at the positive end than the negative end.
-Examples in how the cytosolic concentration relates to the critical concentration and polymerization are as follows:
+Critical concentration differs from the plus (CC+) and the minus end (CC−), and under normal physiological conditions, the critical concentration is lower at the plus end than the minus end.
+Examples of how the cytosolic concentration relates to the critical concentration and polymerization are as follows: